Azure-Samples/active-directory-dotnet-windows-store/README.md

 1. Open the solution in Visual Studio 2013.
 2. Open the `web.config` file.
 3. Find the app key `ida:Tenant` and replace the value with your AAD tenant name.
-4. Find the app key `ida:Audience` and replace the value with the App ID URI you registered earlier, for example `https://<your_tenant_name>/TodoListService`.
+4. Find the app key `ida:Audience` and replace the value with the App ID URI of the service.

 #### Configure the TodoListClient project

 1. Open `MainPage.xaml.cs'.
 2. Find the declaration of `tenant` and replace the value with the name of your Azure AD tenant.
-3. Find the declaration of `clientId` and replace the value with the Client ID from the Azure portal.
+3. Find the declaration of `clientId` and replace the value with the Application ID from the Azure portal.
 4. Find the declaration of `todoListResourceId` and `todoListBaseAddress` and ensure their values are set properly for your TodoListService project.

 ### Step 5:  Trust the IIS Express SSL certificate